saragg/react-paint/README.md

 # Get Started
 ## Install
-Make sure you have node.js and webpack globally installed
+Make sure you have node.js globally installed

+Install webpack
 ```
 npm install webpack -g
 npm install webpack-dev-server -g
 ```

+Make sure you are at the project root folder.

 Install the project dependencies
 ```